MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 ## What is a static web app?

-A Static web app resource is a hosted app with both the generated static client files and the optional api endpoints.
-When you create the resource, you include information necessary for a GitHub action to build the static files and deploy to Azure.
+An Azure Static Web Apps resource is a hosted app with both the generated static client files and the optional API endpoints.
+When you create the resource, you include information necessary for a GitHub Action to build the static files and deploy to Azure.

 :::image type="content" source="../media/howto-static-web-app/azure-portal-create-static-web-app.png" alt-text="When you create the resource, you include information necessary for a GitHub Action to build the static files and deploy to Azure.":::